MicrosoftDocs/bot-docs/articles/v4sdk/skill-use-skilldialog.md

 The skill manifest ([**C#**](https://aka.ms/skilldialog-manifest-cs), [**JavaScript**](https://aka.ms/skilldialog-manifest-js), [**Python**](https://aka.ms/skilldialog-manifest-py)) describes the actions the skill can perform, its input and output parameters, and the skill's endpoints.
 Of note, the skill can handle a "BookFlight" or "GetWeather" event.
 It can also handle messages.

-Main aspects of the main dialog:
+The main dialog includes code to:

 - [Initialize the main dialog](#initialize-the-main-dialog)
 - [Select a skill](#select-a-skill)